dwtj/ex-openjdk-langtools/README.md

-# Accessing `javac` Types Within an Annotation Processor
+# Experiments with Annotation Processors within `javac`

-This project is a set of experiments to understand the typing information available to a Java annotation processor (i.e. a Java compiler plugin) when it is run within Oracle's `javac`.
+This project contains a set of experiments to understand what static information is potentially available to a Java annotation processor when it is run within Oracle's `javac`.
+See the subdirectories for information about the specific experiments.

 ## Background

+**TODO:** A Java annotation processor is a standard form of Java compiler plugin.

 **TODO:** The AST provided to an annotation processor within `javac` is based on the `JCTree` API.